oracle-livelabs/apex/book-club-lab/10-implementing-ratings/implementing-ratings-and-reviews.md

     ![Page 3 open in Page Designer with Page CSS properties in Property Editor](images/details-css.png " ")

-4. Right-click on the Body position in the rendering tree and select **Create Region**:
+4. Right-click on the Body position in the rendering tree and select **Create Region**.

     * Identification → Name: **Community Ratings & Reviews**